Amazing facts about lions

 Lions live for a maximum of 12 years of age in the wild.
 Compared to a male lion, the female lioness lives for much longer.

-Due to several factors such as natural threats, diseases, scarcity of food, and combat between pride, lions cannot live for a long period in the wilderness.
+Due to several factors, such as natural threats, diseases, scarcity of food, and combat between pride, lions cannot live for a long period in the wilderness.

 However, one of the biggest problems lions face in the wild is from humans.
 Hunting and killing of these animals have unfortunately endangered the species.

-The reasons for a longer life expectancy in lioness include living in pride till their death, not engaging in fights, and no threat from male lions.
+The reasons for a longer life expectancy in lionesses include living in pride till their death, not engaging in fights, and no threat from male lions.
 Thus, they can live for 15 to 16 years in the wild.

 • In captivity